f3ar161/f3ar161.github.io/results.md

 ## Results

-The performance of the model is reasonably well but may benefit from futher tuning or additional data to improve its performance.

 Accuracy: This metric indicates that approximately 69.42% of the predictions made by the model were correct.
 While this is a decent accuracy, it suggests there is room for improvement.

 F1 Score: The F1 Score of 0.7384 suggests a good balance between precision and recall.
 This is particularly useful in cases where you need to balance false positives and false negatives.